I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 rose-tree-graft-sketchRose-Tree-Graft

-Rose Trees are usually strong, upright canes with one or more different roses grafted to the top of the cane so they look like a small tree.
+have a strong, upright cane with one or sometimes two different roses grafted to the top of that cane making it look like a small tree.

 See OVERWINTERING ROSES for more.